Dialogs Re-enacted Across Languages: Other-Language Explorations

 Mitigation via participant selection: With a language-unfamiliar director, it becomes more important to have participants who are highly cooperative, sensitive to nuance, and diligent.

 Mitigation via using experienced participants: Our confederate later participated in another Bn-En session, and reported that her experience in the first session helped her become a better guide.
-Thus, it could be good to ensure that at least one participant in each pair has experience with the protocol.
+Thus, it could help to ensure that at least one participant in each pair has experience with the protocol.

 Mitigation via participant training: We may also wish to produce a more polished, formal description of what we want, perhaps in the form of a video.
-This could stress our goals and provide illustrations of what we consider good re-enactments and of common "error" types (too literal, slavishly similar prosody, too polished, too unpolished, etc.).
+This could stress our goals and provide illustrations of what we consider good re-enactments and of common ``error'' types (too literal, slavishly similar prosody, etc.).
 We might even back this up with a follow-on quiz, and only consider people qualified to participate if they pass it.
 We could go further and require participants to be indoctrinated and trained in our aims and procedure, including perhaps having participated in quality review of a dozen utterance pairs, so that they truly understand what we want.

-Mitigation in the annotation phase: While our operator was able to produce utterance-level annotations, to obtain phrase-level annotations would of course require hiring an annotator who knows both languages.
+Mitigation in the annotation phase: While our operator was able to produce utterance-level (long-fragment) annotations, to obtain phrase-level (short-fragment) annotations would require hiring an annotator who knows both languages.

 Mitigation via a quality-control phase: In our standard protocol the quality is ensured during the re-enactment phase.
 If the operator is language-unfamiliar, one mitigation would be to add a formal quality-control phase, to identify and probably discard low-quality utterances.